suabochica/javascript-es6-course/s09-forkify/s09-forkify.md

 Building the Shopping List Model
 --------------------------------

-To create our Shopping List Model we will use:
+To create the Shopping List Model we will use:

 - Unique ids through the package [uniqid](https://www.npmjs.com/package/uniqid), to access to the items in the shopping list.
 - `Array.splice()` method to remove items from the array with the shopping list items